 Yoga .
 Research shows that it eases pain and boosts grip strength.

 Ultrasound therapy.
 This treatment uses sound waves to raise the temperature in your hand and wrist.
 The heat can relieve pain and help with healing.
 Results from studies are mixed, but some people find it useful.

 If other treatments haven't improved your symptoms in 6 months, your doctor might suggest carpal tunnel release surgery.
 There are two main types.
 In open surgery, your surgeon makes an opening about 2 inches long that goes from your wrist to your palm.
 With endoscopic surgery, you get two smaller openings, and your doctor uses a small camera to guide the operation.

-In both surgeries, your doctor cuts the ligament around the carpal tunnel to take pressure off the medial nerve and relieve your symptoms.
+In both surgeries, your doctor cuts the ligament atop the carpal tunnel to take pressure off the median nerve and relieve your symptoms.
 After surgery, the ligament comes back together, but there's more room for the nerve to pass through.